shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 ![AVAXDATAHUB](https://i.imgur.com/CCUNU5z.png)

-After the swap, go back to Metamask, click on `Add Token` and type in the contract address as shown in the image below.
+After the swap, go back to Metamask, click on "Add Token" and type in the contract address as shown in the image below.
 Without manually adding the AVAXDATAHUB token, it will not show up on your Metamask.

 ![AVAXDATAHUB_IN_METAMASK](https://i.imgur.com/K8YgMrY.png)